benallfree/nojank/packages/core/readme.md

 Jank refers to sluggishness, lack of responsiveness, or extended unresponsiveness in a thread that is supposed to remain responsive for realtime events.

-In the browser, jank means the user interface would be unresponsive until the loop finished.
+In the browser, jank means the user interface would become unresponsive.
 The user might not even be able to close the browser tab.
 On the server, jank means the server would not accept incoming web requests or be able to perform other I/O operations such as socket communication, logging, or file I/O.

-Jank can cause a poor realtime experience by pausing unexpectedly while a client is waiting for a response in realtime.
+Jank can cause a poor realtime experience by pausing unexpectedly while a user is waiting for a response in realtime.
 It is caused by executing long synchronous tasks on a realtime thread.
-While the synchronous task is running, control cannot return to the event loop.
+While the synchronous task is running, control cannot return to the JavaScript event loop ([MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop#event_loop) and [nodejs](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/)).

 nojank encourages you to convert expensive synchronous operations into a series of inexpensive asynchronous operations in order to reduce or eliminate jank altogether.